 (Where, S1, S2, S5 and S6 are the frequencies of correct responses in G1, G2, G5 and G6 respectively; N- Total no. of dairy farmers in the sample of item analysis)

 Based on the results of the difficulty and discrimination indices, a final set of items was selected and compiled into the finalized version of the knowledge test.
+This led to reduction in no. of test items from 74 to 32.
 The assessment of the reliability and validity was done of the selected items.
 In this study, reliability was evaluated using the split-half method.
 The 32-item test was divided into two equal halves of 16 items each and administered to a sample of 36 dairy farmers.
 The scores from both halves were correlated to obtain the split-half reliability coefficient (r).
 The reliability of the entire test was then estimated using the Spearman-Brown Prophecy Formula, also known as the Spearman-Brown Prediction Formula and is given as under:

 R= 2r